 The Bjerknes Centre for Climate Research (BCCR) combines observations with theoretical and modeling studies of past, present and future climates.
 The affiliated researchers have leading expertise within climate understanding, climate modeling and scenarios for climate changes and quantification of climate changes.

-The research is organised into seven research groups, each with specific goals, objectives and implementation plans.
+The research is organised into four research teams, each with specific goals, objectives and implementation plans.

 Nordic Centre of Excellence

-The Bjerknes Centre was founded in 2000, and labeled a National Centre of Excellence (CoE) from 2003 - 2012.
+The BCCR was labeled a National Centre of Excellence (CoE) from 2003 - 2012.
 The funding and acknowledgement from the Norwegian Research Council made it possible for various research groups and disciplines in Bergen to work together.
 This multidisciplinary collaboration has enhanced the level of climate research on a national scale, and continues to do so today.

 After five years as a CoE the centre went through a midway evaluation by an international committee, on behalf of the Research Council of Norway.
 The overall grading of achievements from the committee was “exceptionally good”:

 “BCCR has produced outstanding research results and is on the forefront of development in their field.
 The evaluation remarks that the centre is on the way to become one of the leading centers worldwide and has an excellent reputation at the national and international levels.
 The cooperation among various disciplines is considered as exemplary” - CoE evaluation.